Creating Multiple RSS Feeds from Webflow CMS Collections

 Each collection can generate its own RSS feed.

-This allows different tools or audiences to subscribe to the content that matters to them.
+This allows different tools or audiences to subscribe only to the content that matters to them.

 A multi-feed setup using WebflowRSS looks like this: